Husqvarna vs Ambrogio - A user's perspective.

 Range of models

 When you are buying a machine that mows in your garden for 6+ months of the year in all weathers, you want something that will last.
 Both Husqvarna and Ambrogio are quality brands and are much higher quality than other machines that I have looked at (that’s why I bought them) but by looking at a picture or even seeing them in the flesh, it is difficult to see how well built they are.
 I would suggest looking at some of the videos comparing the models (below) and asking for a demo of the machine before buying.
+Many thanks to our colleagues at Ambrogio Uk (Mower Magic) for putting the videos together.

 Flexibility to deal with complex areas